majidhajric/web-scraper-kafka/README.md

 ### Running

 There is docker-compose file for all dependencies and needs to be up and running before running scraper application.
-For running integration test, current implementation needs manual user registration and tests update with userId.
 To build scraper application run:

  `mvn clean install`